Azure Blob Storage

 #

-Azure Blob Storage resources can be configured as a source, store, or destination connector.
+Azure Blob Storage resources can be configured using a source, store, or destination app.

 Account Name